anupulu/anupulu.github.io/README.md

 # Personal Portfolio Website

-A modern, accessible portfolio website built with Next.js, React, and Tailwind CSS.
+This repository hosts the code for my personal portfolio website, showcasing my skills and experience in building a website entirely with an AI coding assistant, without writing any line of code myself.
+It features a modern and accessible design built with Next.js, React, and Tailwind CSS.

 ## Features